Novartis/TRAWLING/README.md

 # TRAWLING
-Description: Build TRAWLING: a Transcriptome Reference AWare of spLicING events
+TRAWLING: a Transcriptome Reference AWare of spLicING events